Writer Rabbit

-Writer Rabbit is a 1986 video game in the educational video game, part of the Reader Rabbit franchise.
-It was remade as Reader Rabbit 3 for DOS in 1993, which was then re-released for Windows and Macintosh in 1994 under the title "Reader Rabbit 3 Deluxe!".
+Writer Rabbit is a 1986 educational video game, part of the Reader Rabbit franchise.
+It was remade as Reader Rabbit 3 for MS-DOS compatible operating systems in 1993, then re-released for Microsoft Windows and Macintosh in 1994 under the title Reader Rabbit 3 Deluxe!.

 The Project RIMES 2000 project Annotated Bibliography of Computer Software for Teaching Early Reading and Spelling identified Reader Rabbit 3 as: "Reader Rabbit 3 (formally [sic] known as Writer Rabbit)".

 Many of its features were "implemented in response to requests made by children, teachers, and parents".

 Gameplay

 The early education program contains minigames and activities in a series of interactive screens that teach players about the parts of sentences, including the "who, what, where, when, and why".
 Fill-in-the-black sentences are one of the main devices used.

 The game contains over 200 different news stories to work from.
 The Deluxe version contains 20 different digitized voices that add to the dramatization to the game.

 The Writer Rabbit version contains six minigames: